Analysis | Texas has managed the near-impossible: Its presidential election lawsuit just got worse

 Consider the vote margins in each county in the four states in both 2016 and 2020.
 If we compare the margins against one another we see that, almost uniformly, the margins in 2020 shifted in Biden’s direction relative to how Hillary Clinton matched up against Trump in 2016.
 (The circles below are scaled to the number of votes cast in each county.)

-If we remove 175,000 votes from Wayne County’s total and assume they voted in the same distribution as the county overall, its circle suddenly shifts dramatically to the right; that is, its margin in 2020 moves dramatically toward Trump.
+If we remove 175,000 votes from Wayne County’s total and assume those votes followed the same distribution as the county overall, its circle suddenly shifts dramatically to the right; that is, its margin in 2020 moves dramatically toward Trump.
 In so doing, it drops below the diagonal line, one of the only counties to do so.

 Do we really think that the county surrounding Detroit not only shifted hard toward Trump but did so while nearly every other county in these four swing states went the other direction?
 There we go again, taking Texas’s claims literally.